Decisions to do so are not taken lightly, and we have developed the following guidelines to clearly explain the processes and procedures involved.

 If a major non-conformance is raised, you have a 30-day window to address the non-conformance and have the corrective actions verified and closed out.
 Until the non-conformance is closed, the status of the certification will remain as ‘suspended’ (assuming the non-conformance has resulted in temporary suspension of the certification in the first place).

 Please note that a major non-conformance may be raised if QMS receives external evidence that a major failure in compliance has occurred.
 This may happen at any time if we are made aware of a major failure of a client’s management system – not just during a scheduled assessment.

 In the case of non-conformance, when we are satisfied that a major non-conformance has been addressed the non-conformance can be closed or downgraded.
 When this happens, the status of the certification immediately goes back to normal, meaning any temporary suspension is removed (assuming the non-conformance resulted in temporary suspension of the certification in the first place).

 As a certified organisation you may withdraw, or have your certification withdrawn, in these two circumstances:

 Build and maintain your industry leadership with a trusted certification partner.

-Gain business certification to enhance your business performance.
+Gain ISO certification to enhance your business performance.

 Partner with a fully accredited certification body, with thousands of active clients across the globe.